FerrazArthur/Escalonar/README.md

-### Fell free to use as you want and to send me your feedback!
+# Matrix Scaling Tool: Step-by-Step Operations for Precise Control

-## INTRODUCTION
+### INTRODUCTION

-<p>Do you ever had to make or correct an matrix scaling process by hand, just to notice some mistake in the process and wished you have a program that, in addition to show you the scaled system, you could also see the step-by-step process? what if you could had total control over the process?
-That's this project's intention!</p>
+Do you ever had to make or correct an matrix scaling process by hand, just to notice some mistake in the process and wished you have a program that, in addition to show you the scaled system, you could also see the step-by-step process? what if you could had total control over the process?
+That's this project's intention!

-<p>With this algorithm, you'll be able to swap collumns, multiply lines by a scalar, swap lines or collumns and some more operations that we usually do by hand to reduce the number of steps it'll take to scale the matrix</p>
+With this algorithm, you'll be able to swap collumns, multiply lines by a scalar, swap lines or collumns and some more operations that we usually do by hand to reduce the number of steps it'll take to scale the matrix

+## Escalonador de Matrizes com Controle de Processo Passo a Passo

-## INTRODUÇÃO
+### INTRODUÇÃO
-<p>Alguma vez ja precisou realizar ou corrigir uma escalonação de matriz na mão, percebeu algum erro no processo e desejou ter um programa que, além de mostrar a matriz escalonada, te mostrasse cada passo realizado?
+Alguma vez ja precisou realizar ou corrigir uma escalonação de matriz na mão, percebeu algum erro no processo e desejou ter um programa que, além de mostrar a matriz escalonada, te mostrasse cada passo realizado?
 E se você tivesse total poder sobre o processo?
-Essa é a proposta desse projeto!</p>
+Essa é a proposta desse projeto!

-<p>Com esse algoritmo você poderá trocar colunas, multiplicar linhas por escalar, trocar linhas ou colunas e mais qualquer outra operação que geralmente fazemos na mão, para reduzir o número de passos para escalonar a matriz!</p>
+Com esse algoritmo você poderá trocar colunas, multiplicar linhas por escalar, trocar linhas ou colunas e mais qualquer outra operação que geralmente fazemos na mão, para reduzir o número de passos para escalonar a matriz!

 ##